Human Immunodeficiency Virus (HIV)

 There are about 35,000 new infections each year.
 About 1 in 7 people who have HIV don’t know that they have it.

 The only 100% effective way to avoid getting HIV and other sexually transmitted infections is to abstain from sex and using needles.
-While not 100% effective, other options that are effective including using condoms during sexual intercourse, avoiding sexual intercourse with multiple partners or HIV-positive partners, getting tested and treated for HIV and other sexually transmitted infections, and talking to your doctor about pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP).
+While not 100% effective, other options that are effective include using condoms during sexual intercourse, avoiding sexual intercourse with multiple partners or HIV-positive partners, getting tested and treated for HIV and other sexually transmitted infections, and talking to your doctor about pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP).